Watercolor illustration of tropical monstera and palm leaves

 Primelase selectively targets melanin-rich areas, breaking down pigmentation gently and safely.
 Perfect for treating hyperpigmentation, brown spots, facial discolouration, freckles or sun damage on your skin, for a clearer, more even skin tone.

-The technology uses wavelengths of light that are absorbed by melanin (pigment).
 When melanin absorbs light, it converts it into heat which breaks down the pigmented cells or deposits.
 After treatment, the body’s healing process clears up the damaged pigment, leading to lightening of the area.
 The cooling mechanism helps protect the epidermis (outer skin) so there is less risk of overheating, burns, or unwanted pigment changes.

 SAFE & EFFECTIVE